Monamoxie/stock-market-report-with-vuejs-and-axios/README.md

 # market_data
-A live market data of company stocks and forex transactions using VueJS and Axios HTTP Client
+A live tracker of the world's largest public companies using VueJS and Axios HTTP Client.

+**Historical Data for company stock, index, mutual fund or forex**